 My entourage were loyal to me and were willing to sacrifice themselves if it was necessary, nonetheless, I didn’t expect Leann would send an entity to do the dirty job, most likely she will fight if she had to.
 From the whole flock of women, only one came back to me.

-She said; “we were discovered, we identified her but when we decided to leave trying to stay hidden, our feet weren’t touching the floor anymore and we didn’t even realize it, it felt like she wanted us to witness something.”
+She said; “we were discovered, we identified her but when we decided to leave trying to stay hidden, our feet weren’t touching the floor anymore and we didn’t even realize it, it felt like she wanted us to witness something.

 In that moment, she brought something from a portal she opened over one of the tombs of the cemetery, a creature so grotesque that it really scared us but we weren’t allowed to run, we still were levitating, then we heard Leann said; “take them!”